sframe-wg/sframe/draft-ietf-sframe-enc.md

 ## Partial Decoding

-Some codes support partial decoding, where it can decrypt individual packets without waiting for the full frame to arrive, with SFrame this won't be possible because the decoder will not access the packets until the entire frame has arrived and was decrypted.
+Some codecs support partial decoding, where individual packets can be decoded without waiting for the full frame to arrive.
+With SFrame this won't be possible because the decoder cannot access data until an entire frame has arrived and has been decrypted.

 # Security Considerations